 Claiborne remained an important shipping port and trading center throughout the 1840s and 1850s.
 The coming of the American Civil War saw the construction of batteries along the lower Alabama River and at Claiborne.
 The town was heavily looted at the end of the war.
 Following the war, the town quickly lost importance.
 By 1872, the population had dwindled to approximately 350 people.
 When the new railroad through Monroe County bypassed Claiborne in the early 20th century, the fate of the settlement was sealed.
-Today, all that remains of old Claiborne is the James Dellet House and three 19th-century cemeteries.
+Today, all that remains of the historic town of Claiborne is the James Dellet House and three 19th-century cemeteries.

 The Claiborne Historical Marker that is shown marks the site of old Claiborne.
 This marker is located beside Highway 84 near the river bridge on the east side of the Alabama River (31.544722,-87.512944 – Google Maps).